skyfe79/Awesome/README.md

 ## JavaScript

+- [just](https://github.com/angus-c/just) - A library of dependency-free JavaScript utilities that do just one thing.
+- [bull](https://github.com/OptimalBits/bull) - Premium Queue package for handling distributed jobs and messages in NodeJS.
 - [GPT-Summarizer](https://github.com/beshavardmh/GPT-Summarizer) - A Chrome extension that utilizes ChatGPT to provide a summarized version of web articles, as well as useful options to facilitate content understanding.
 - [readability](https://github.com/mozilla/readability) - A standalone version of the readability lib
 - [gatsby-starter-glass](https://github.com/yinkakun/gatsby-starter-glass) - A Minimal & Beautiful Gatsby Personal Blog Starter With Nice Glassmorphism UI